isomerpages/moe-rafflesgirlssch/_about-us/Careers at RGS/Job Openings.md

 *   Strong analytical skill and familiarity with research methodologies
 *   Excellent command of the English language, with strong writing and editing skills
 *   Good interpersonal skills, independent worker and team player

+#### IT Support Assistant (Temp Contract)

+The incumbent will be responsible in supporting the IT team on the following and not limited to:

+*   Daily Check of Backup job (monitoring)
+*   Weekly Physical check of Server Rooms
+*   Timely renewal on Teaching & Learning application Licenses
+*   Daily support on staff and students devices
+*   Creating case ticket to escalate to vendors
+*   Assist IT team members on Windows server updates and timely renewal of server certificates
+*   AV support as and when required

+**Requirements**

+*   Minimum Nitec in any IT related discipline or equivalent
+*   IT support and troubleshooting experience will be advantageous
+*   Able to start immediately